 Over the past three years, labor market conditions improved dramatically for many workers in the U.S. following the initial wave of COVID-19 related shutdowns.
-Jobs recovered at a fast rate, with employment totals above pre-pandemic levels for the nation and 39 states, including Massachusetts.
-The remaining 11 states are mostly within one percentage point of their February 2020 job peak (Figure 16).
+Jobs recovered at a fast rate, with employment

 Source: Massachusetts Executive Office of Labor and Workforce Development, Current Employment Statistics (CES-790); UMDI analysis